Grand Seiko Professional Diver’s 600M Watch SLGA001

 Even with the new thickness of 5.0 mm — which is pretty much average for three-hand automatic calibers — Grand Seiko managed to improve the power reserve.
 By the use of two — differently sized — main-spring barrels, it increased from 3 to 5 days or 72 to 120 hours.
 A dial-side power reserve indicator remained available for the new 9RA5 caliber.
 It shows at the left side in the dial but rises slightly above the center while formerly it was positioned below.
 We’re getting to the watch in a minute, but for me, a power reserve indicator could have been omitted in a professional divers watch.

 …accuracy +/- 10 seconds/month

 Last but not least.
-Not only the power reserve increased, but the accuracy also.
+Not only the power reserve increases but the accuracy as well.
 Now equipped with a temperature-compensated quartz crystal, the accuracy of the new 9RA5 caliber exceeds plus or minus 10 seconds a month.

 SLGA001, a Limited Edition Professional Diver’s Watch

 As you probably know, the new SLGA001 Professional 600M Diver’s Watch isn’t Grand Seiko’s first diver’s watch with a Spring Drive movement.
 We’ve seen the SBGA229 (which we reviewed here) and even a titanium counterpart of that watch, the SBGA231.
 However, the depth rating of these two models was 200 meters.
 That’s adequate as a recreational diver’s watch and sufficient to comply with the ISO 6425 diving standard.